twyunting/R_package-hw04ptwyunting/README.md

 ## Installation

 You can install the released version of hw04ptwyunting by asking me.
-(GitHub: @twyunting)
+My GitHub ID is: @twyunting or mailing me: <yc6705a@american.edu>

 ``` r
 install.packages("hw04ptwyunting")